Table of Contents

 4. Activate the language switcher

-You can now load all your translated pages using the URL, for example: www.domain.com/fr/… Those URLs can be used to load a language switcher with flags.
+You can now load all your translated pages using the URL, for example: www.domain.com/fr/

 As an option, you can activate a local cache system that stores URLs and its related multilingual content to serve the pages faster.
 The local cache will save some data transfer between Linguise server and your website server.
 The cache is used only when a page has already been translated and has not been updated.
 The cache kept in priority will be the cache from the most viewed multilingual pages.